Why is my pressure regulator foul smell

 Plumbing

-The answer to 'why is my pressure regulator foul smell' is that a foul odor coming from your pressure regulator is usually caused by bacterial growth or debris buildup.
-This can happen if the regulator is not properly maintained or if there is an issue with the water supply.
+The answer to 'why is my pressure regulator foul smell' is that a foul odor coming from your pressure regulator is usually caused by a buildup of bacteria or organic matter inside the device.
+This can happen when the regulator is not properly maintained or if there is an issue with the water supply.

 Step-by-Step Guide